ruby-numo/numo-linalg/bench/README.md

 ## Conclusion

-Libraries built on your machine show better performance than distributed packages.
+OpenBLAS and ATLAS libraries built on your machine yield higher performance than distributed packages.